rashad-07/mpv-subfinder/README.md

 ---

 > **Note:** Built with AI assistance — I'm not a professional developer.
 The tool works well in practice, but ongoing maintenance may be limited.
 Contributions and bug reports are [welcome](https://github.com/rashad-07/mpv-subfinder/issues).
 Tested and confirmed working on **Windows**.
-Linux and macOS support is included in the code but untested — use at your own risk.
+Linux and macOS support is included in the code but untested.

 ---